HandBrake/HandBrake-docs/source/docs/en/latest/technical/system-requirements.markdown

 ### Linux

-- Processor: Intel Core 2 Duo, AMD Athlon X2, or better
+- Processor: Intel Core i3, AMD FX / 2014+ APU, or better
 - Free Memory:
   - 512 MB for transcoding standard definition video
   - 1.5 GB for transcoding high definition video
   - 4 GB or more for transcoding 4K video
 - Screen Resolution: 1024x768 or better
 - System Storage:
-  - 50 MB for the HandBrake app
+  - 100 MB for the HandBrake app
   - 2 GB or more recommended for processing and storing your new videos

 <!-- /.system-linux -->